contrast-zone/t-rewriter.js/readme.md

 ## 1. introduction

-*Esperas* is a Javascript implementation of a novel v-parser algorithm.
+*V-Parse* is a Javascript implementation of a novel v-parser algorithm.
 [Parsing, syntax analysis, or syntactic analysis](https://en.wikipedia.org/wiki/Parsing) is the process of analysing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.
 Within computational linguistics the term is used to refer to the formal analysis by a computer of a sentence or other string of words into its constituents, resulting in a [parse tree](https://en.wikipedia.org/wiki/Parse_tree) showing their syntactic relation to each other, which may also contain semantic and other information.

-*Esperas* is born as a series of milestones in a process of development of universal computational language called [*Logos*](https://github.com/e-teoria/Logos).
-As *Logos* is trying to provide a method to describe any other computational or descriptional language, *Esperas* will try to tame the very notion of [metalanguage](https://en.wikipedia.org/wiki/Metalanguage) that can be used as a platform to host the *Logos* language.
-Our starting point will be handling [context free grammar (CFG)](https://en.wikipedia.org/wiki/Context-free_grammar) equivalent by the v-parser algorithm.
+*V-Parse* is born as an attempt in a process of development of universal computational language called [*Logos*](https://github.com/e-teoria/Logos).
+As *Logos* is trying to provide a method to describe any other computational or descriptional language, *V-Parse* will try to tame the very notion of [metalanguage](https://en.wikipedia.org/wiki/Metalanguage) that can be used as a platform to host the *Logos* language.
+Our starting point will be handling [context free grammar (CFG)](https://en.wikipedia.org/wiki/Context-free_grammar) equivalent by the V-Parser algorithm.
 Then, we will extend this CFG equivalent to handle [logic](https://en.wikipedia.org/wiki/Logic) based extension of CFG, thus bringing in a logical reasoning about parsed content.
 Finally, we will introduce a parsing [template engine](https://en.wikipedia.org/wiki/Template_processor#Template_engine_2) by a slight modification of our logical parsing system, only to handle variables.
-This final touch will make *Esperas* a [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) parser, not only ready to host *Logos* in the first place, but also making itself a universal programming library that is able to analyze and parse any other language, given arbitrary grammar definitions for those languages.
+This final touch will make *V-Parse* a [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness) parser, not only ready to host *Logos* in the first place, but also making itself a universal programming library that is able to analyze and parse any other language, given arbitrary grammar definitions for those languages.

 ## 2. extending grammar language

 In this section we will extend context free grammar first to *syntactic logic grammar*, and then to *Turing complete grammar* domain.
 To do this, it will be necessary to rearrange grammar appearance from a form handled by usual context free grammar to a form that is much closer to [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus).
 Although there will be some differences to classical understanding of propositional logic, with this rearrangement, we will be able to interpret our logic-like expressions as a possible parsing grammar definitions.
-Moreover, these logic-like grammars will support usual logic transformations like [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws), as well as basic logical reasoning like [resolution rule](https://en.wikipedia.org/wiki/Resolution_(logic)), which we will use to transform *syntactic logic grammars* to a form acceptable by the *v-parser* algorithm with some minimal adjustments.
+Moreover, these logic-like grammars will support usual logic transformations like [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws), as well as basic logical reasoning like [resolution rule](https://en.wikipedia.org/wiki/Resolution_(logic)), which will be used to transform *syntactic logic grammars* to a form acceptable by the v-parser algorithm with some adjustments.
 Finally, with introduction of variables into our grammars, we will turn the grammars into Turing complete *templates*, which should satisfy demands that arise from requirements of hosting *Logos* language mentioned in introduction section.

 ### 2.1. context free domain: phrase flat structure grammar